SingWang123/WeHelp_Stage1/week5/README.md

 ![statement 2-1](images/statement_2-1.png)

-### Create a new table named member, in the website database, designed as below:
+### Create a new table named member, in the website database.
 *SQL Statement*

 ```MySql